andreluciani/sql-orm-examples/index.md

 ### An Example With Go

 - Instead of using `psql` we want to query the database **from the server**.
-- To achieve that we need to _connect_ to the database (DB) and then _do the query_ to get a quote e and return it in the response.
+- To achieve that we need to _connect_ to the database (DB) and then _do the query_ to get a quote and return it in the response.

 ---